 Sometimes you need data as well as maps.
 We can help you determine where your watershed was logged over the past forty years, where flooding most frequently occurs, or the conservation status of wetlands within your project area.

-Matt specializes in conservation planning, urban planning, spatial analysis, cartography, and GIS project management.
+Matt specializes in cartography, spatial analysis, web mapping, conservation planning, and GIS project management.
 He works primarily with government agencies and non-profits focused on conservation and restoration.
-Matt has fifteen years of experience using GIS to convey complex spatial information with striking cartography and eye-catching graphics.
+Matt has sixteen years of experience using GIS to convey complex spatial information with striking cartography and eye-catching graphics.
 He holds a B.S. in Public Planning from Northern Arizona University and a Masters in Urban Planning from the University of Washington.View Portfolio

 The Nature Conservancy

 The Nature Conservancy recently completed a two-year project to produce biodiversity data in support of marine spatial planning in Washington.
 This seafloor mapping project fills a critical data gap in the region by creating bathymetry, substrate, and geomorphology data below 20 meters depth for all of Puget Sound and the Strait of Juan de Fuca.

 CORE GIS worked with TNC to produce four large-format maps to showcase the data and promote it throughout the marine research and conservation communities.

 Climate change is the greatest threat our natural environment has ever faced.
 The Sierra Club's Resilient Habitats Campaign is actively working to create resilient habitats where plants, animals, and people are able to survive and thrive on a warmer planet.